-If you are having trouble getting your device to register properly with NodePhone, make sure that any VoIP specific 'ALG' features in your NAT device/ADSL router are switched off This usually solves the problem.
+If you are having trouble getting your device to register with NodePhone, make sure that any VoIP specific 'ALG' features in your NAT device/ADSL router are switched off.
+This usually solves the problem.

 First, check your Internet connection - your NodePhone service relies on it to make and receive calls.
 If your Internet connection drops out, or suffers performance problems, you may experience call dropouts, or garbled/incomplete calls.